Beltsville, Maryland

 Beltsville is a census-designated place (CDP) in northern Prince George's County, Maryland, United States.
 The community was named for Truman Belt, a local landowner.
 The 2020 census counted 20,133 residents.
 Beltsville includes the unincorporated community of Vansville.

 Geography

 Beltsville is adjacent to the Montgomery County – Prince George's County line.
 It is approximately 7 mi northeast of the Maryland border with Washington.

 According to the United States Census Bureau, Beltsville has a total area of 18.6 sqkm, of which 18.5 sqkm is land and 0.1 sqkm, or 0.38%, is water.

 Climate

-The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
+The climate in this area is characterized by hot, humid summers (up to 30.6°C or 87.1°F) and generally mild to cool winters (as low as -3.7°C or 25.3°F).
 According to the Köppen Climate Classification system, Beltsville has a humid subtropical climate, abbreviated "Cfa" on climate maps.